session-replay-tools/mysql-proxy/README.md

 2. Cetus could not be compiled under MySQL 8.0 development.
 3. Cetus only works for MySQL Group Replication.
 4. Cetus only supports mysql_native_password.
-5. As for MySQL Group Replication, please use the modified version which could be downloaded at https://github.com/session-replay-tools/MySQL.
+5. As for MySQL Group Replication, please use the modified version which could be downloaded at https://github.com/session-replay-tools/percona-server-8.0.27-18 or https://github.com/session-replay-tools/MySQL-5.7.
 6. RESET MASTER before runing MySQL Group Replication
 7. Configure MySQL Group Replication before running cetus.
 8. The total num of connections to each MySQL is equal to default-pool-size plus worker-processes.